hydrargyrum/vignette/README.md

 The Python module is full of docstrings, but here's a short documentation.

-This library has querying functions, that do not generate thumbnails, and can be used with files or URLs, that can be non-images :
+This library has querying functions, that do not generate thumbnails, and can be used with files or URLs, that can be non-images:

-* thumbnail_path
+* build_thumbnail_path
-* existing_thumbnail_path
+* try_get_thumbnail
 * is_thumbnail_failed

-It has functions that have side effects, which write thumbnails, or "fail-files" (if a thumbnail couldn't be generated), they can require local-files (see the function's doc) :
+It has functions that have side effects, which write thumbnails, or "fail-files" (if a thumbnail couldn't be generated), they can require local-files (see the function's doc):

-* gen_image_thumbnail
+* get_thumbnail
-* force_gen_image_thumbnail
+* create_thumbnail
 * put_thumbnail
 * put_fail